willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 5. While holding pairing button, power on the controller by pressing and holding the Windows button for 5 seconds (keep both buttons held).
 6. Release buttons and wait for controller to power on.
 This takes up to 15 seconds and there are no indicators when device recovery is happening.
 If device powers on immediately on button release, recovery button sequence did not get registered and you need to try again.
 7. Remove old controller associations from Bluetooth settings (Settings->Bluetooth & other devices, select "Motion controller - Left" or "Motion controller - Right" and Remove device.
 After that pair controller with PC again.
-8. After connecting with host and HMD, device will update firmware to latest available.
+8. After connecting with host and headset, device will update firmware to latest available.

 ### Lights and indicators